 What is Brand equity?

-It is a value premium for a company’s products and services created by the perception of customers because of the products and services campaign at a mass level.
+It is a value premium for a company’s products and services created by the perception of customers as a result of the products and services.

 The marketing makes products and services memorable, reliable and presents it with high quality.

 It is the worth of a brand that is perceived in the market and makes it socially valuable as a brand name.

 Two perspectives are considered informative where branding investments bring revenue from unaware buyers.